haidaraM/ansible-playbook-grapher/README.md

                         <playbook>.svg
   -s, --save-dot-file   Save the dot file used to generate the graph.
-  -t TAGS, --tags TAGS  only run plays and tasks tagged with these values -v, --verbose         verbose mode (-vvv for more, -vvvv to enable
+  -t TAGS, --tags TAGS  only run plays and tasks tagged with these values -v, --verbose         Causes Ansible to print more debug messages.
+Adding
-                        connection debugging)
+                        multiple -v will increase the verbosity, the builtin plugins currently evaluate up to -vvvvvv.
+A reasonable level to start is -vvv, connection debugging might require -vvvv.

 ```